 Penny Lane is a filmmaker (and occasional video artist, writer, curator and professor of film, video and new media art).
 She was named one of Filmmaker Magazine's "25 New Faces of Independent Film" in 2012.
 Her first feature length documentary, OUR NIXON, world premiered at Rotterdam, had its North American premiere at SXSW, won the Ken Burns Award for "Best of the Festival" at Ann Arbor, and was selected as the Closing Night Film at New Directors/New Films.
 She is a Creative Capital grantee and was named one of Filmmaker Magazine’s “25 New Faces of Independent Film” in 2012.

 Her films have also screened at Rotterdam, AFI FEST, Antimatter, IMPAKT, Images Festival, Oberhausen, FLEX FEST, Hot Docs, Full Frame, Rooftop Films, MoMA's Documentary Fortnight and many other venues.

-Penny has been awarded grants from Cinereach, TFI Documentary Fund, Jerome Foundation, LEF Foundation, NYSCA, Experimental Television Center, IFP and Puffin Foundation.
+Penny has been awarded grants from Creative Capital, Cinereach, TFI Documentary Fund, Jerome Foundation, LEF Foundation, NYSCA, Experimental Television Center, IFP and Puffin Foundation.
 She was named "Most Badass!" at the Iowa City Documentary Film Festival in 2009.